nf-core/funcscan/docs/output.md

 Output Summaries:

 - [AMPcombi](#ampcombi) – summary of antimicrobial peptide gene output from various detection tools.
-- [hAMRonization](#hamronization) – summary of resistance gene output from various detection tools.
+- [hAMRonization](#hamronization) – summary of antmicrobial resistance gene output from various detection tools.
 - [comBGC](#combgc) – summary of biosynthetic gene cluster output from various detection tools.
 - [MultiQC](#multiqc) – report of all software and versions used in the pipeline.
 - [Pipeline information](#pipeline-information) – report metrics generated during the workflow execution.